cogentcore/core/README.md

 # Status

-* As of 12/13/2020 the 3D `gi3d` component of the framework is very near to completion, and the code has been widely tested by students and researchers, and can be considered "production ready".
-A 1.0 version release is imminent, along with API stability.
+* Version 1.0 release April, 2020!
+The 3D `gi3d` component is ready for use, and the code has been widely tested by students and researchers, including extensive testing under `gide`.
+The API will remain stable at this point.

 * Active users should join [Google Groups goki-gi](https://groups.google.com/forum/#!forum/goki-gi) emailing list to receive more detailed status updates.